lsu-ddem/intro-to-esports/content/4-Game/1_Lesson_1/_index.en.md

 -   The best thing to do to avoid these problems is to regularly archive your work with the -archive- link on the right sidebar of the story list.
 This saves all of their stories to a file on your computer that they can then restore with the -import- link on the same page.

 -   Use the green + Story button on the right side of the screen to get started with a new story.
 It will pop open a balloon asking what to call it.
-Name it whatever – if they need a hand with the naming scheme tell them to name it -the doctor that inspected the orifices of my body only to find out that two had been switched at birth -.
+Give it a name – if they need a hand with the naming scheme tell them to name it -the doctor that inspected the orifices of my body only to find out that two had been switched at birth -.

--   After they give their story a name,they will be taken to its story map.
+-   After they give their story a name, they will be taken to its story map.
 The story map is a canvas for the story that will expand in size.
 Instruct the students to move around it using the scroll bars of the window, or if they are using a touch-based device, just dragging around with their finger.

 -   A box pops onto the story map as soon as it opens, called “Untitled Passage.”
 The story will be made up of individual passages.
 Usually, passages are shown one at a time to a reader.
 Instruct the students to enter some text in that starting passage.
 Do that by either double-clicking it with a mouse, or by tapping it with their finger on a touch-based device and choosing the pencil from the icons that appear…

 -   At the top of the editor that appears is a field with the passage's name.
 The name can be changed any time.
 Underneath that is a button to add tags to the passage.
 For now, they can leave that be.
 The rest of the editor is for changing the text.
-Instruct the students to enter a description of what: a terrifying experience it would be if a doctor you that two of your orifices were switched at birth:
+Instruct the students to enter a description of a terrifying experience it would be if you had an encounter with a doctor that  switched two of your orifices at birth:

 	-   Ex: As I sat in my scantily clad hospital gown, in this cold and stale examination room i see my mom sitting in the corner with her favorite red purse with a concerned look on her face.

-	-   Note to the instructor: I do hope that you realize that you can replace my ridiculous story with your own.
+	-   **Note to the instructor:** I do hope that you realize that you can replace my ridiculous story with your own.
 To make that easier I have changed the font color of those ridiculous parts.

 -   After the students have written a paragraph instruct them to close the passage editor either with the Escape key, or by clicking or tapping the X in the upper-right corner.
 There's no need to save work – Twine will automatically do it as changes are made.